FAQ on compounding pharmacies

 Q. Based on saliva testing that my compounding pharmacist ordered, I was placed on bio-identical hormones, or sold certain supplements to help me make more hormones.
 Is this appropriate for my health?

 A. No. While many compounding pharmacists truly do possess great knowledge about bio-identical hormones, they are not physicians, and are legally NOT allowed to prescribe treatment.
 Their training is different from that of a physician's and they should not be assumed to possess the same level of medical expertise.
 They can consult with physicians if the physician has first signed a collaborative agreement allowing the pharmacist to do so.
-The use of bio-identical hormones has propelled to a billion dollar industry, thanks to the efforts of Suzanne Somers, and unforutnately, Dr. Chen has seen numerous cases where patients are receiving their prescribed treatments from either compouding pharmacies or laboratories, which she felt were inappopriate and illegal!
-There are obvious conflicts of interest involved, and it is unforunate that money seems to motivate more than ethics on the part of these entities.
+The use of bio-identical hormones has propelled to a billion dollar industry, and unfortunately, Dr. Chen has seen numerous cases where patients are receiving their prescribed treatments from either compounding pharmacies or laboratories, which she felt were inappropriate.
+In these examples, the patients came to Dr. Chen because the prescribed treatments they were receiving from the compounding pharmacies and/or laboratories were causing side effects and/or not adequately resolving their symptoms.
+There are obvious conflicts of interest involved.
 It is also inappropriate to make claims that simply taking supplements will help the body to make more specific hormones, as the body has multiple steps along the way of hormone synthesis, each interconnected to multiple other loops, and each individual step requiring enzymes (proteins), the regulation of which is under the control of multiple variables that are individual to each person, such as food, light exposure, sleep, and stress level.